Key English Phrases for Successful Meetings – Main Takeaways

-“Key English Phrases for Successful Meetings”, our first free Webinar, took place on 21st February 2019, and then again on 20th March 2020.
+To help you improve your Business English vocabulary, I hosted my first webinar, “Key English Phrases for Successful Meetings”.
+It took place on 21st February 2019, and then again on 20th March 2020.
 The topics that we discussed were:

 - Why it is important to know Business English in order to have a successful meeting with foreign partners or clients

 - What you should, and shouldn’t do during a business meeting